vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 ![GitLab Version](./assets/2021-05-13-hack-the-box-laboratory/gitlab-version.png)

-When looking around online for exploits for this particular GitLab version I bumped into [CVE-2020-10977](https://nvd.nist.gov/vuln/detail/CVE-2020-10977).
+When looking around online for known exploits for this particular GitLab version I bumped into [CVE-2020-10977](https://nvd.nist.gov/vuln/detail/CVE-2020-10977).
 It's an arbitrary file read exploit that allows reading any file present on the server.
 Especially this [HackerOne](https://hackerone.com/reports/827052) is really interesting.
 It's where the issue initially got reported and contains very detailed step by step instructions on how to exploit and get RCE.

 ## Foothold